uswds/uswds-site/_components/in-page-navigation/in-page-navigation.md

       description: Percentage of the scrolling section that must be in the observed area before the current section is triggered.
 Use a value between 0 and 1.
       default: "1"
     - property: "`data-minimum-heading-count`"
-      description: The minimum number of headings that determines when the in-page navigation should be displayed or hidden.
+      description: The minimum number of headings needed in the content region for the component to build on the page.
+If the content region does not meet this minimum heading count, the component will not initialize.
       default: '`2`'
 title: In-page navigation
 type: component